sueddeutsche/editron/docs/howto-write-plugin.md

 }
 ```

-With this, we can add the SelectionPlugin to editron, which will nothing yet:
+With this, we can add the SelectionPlugin to editron, which will do nothing yet:

 ```ts
 new Editron(schema, data, {